5 Tips On Healing Your Relationship And Trauma’s Impacts

 Survival Responses and Communication

 Trauma triggers various survival responses, such as fight, flight, freeze, or fawn.
 These responses are adaptive mechanisms that help us cope with distressing situations.
-However, in the context of relationships, they can lead to misunderstandings, projection, and conflicts.
+However, in the context of relationships, they can lead to misunderstandings, projection, avoidance, lack of communication skills, and conflicts.

 Reenactment of Past Trauma